 *His wife, Collette, upon hearing about a bad angle being proposed to Mick*: "[She] looked like she smelled a fart or saw an Al Snow match."

-In his book Have A Nice Day, Foley related a moment in WCW when he was booked to battle Ron Simmons for the WCW World Heavyweight Title.
+- In his book Have A Nice Day, Foley related a moment in WCW when he was booked to battle Ron Simmons in Ron's first defense of the WCW World Heavyweight Title(Ron being the first officially recognized black world champion).
 Despite being booked to lose, obviously, Foley teased that they might see a new World Champion at the end of the night.
-Ole Anderson put it best: "Mick, I don't care if that fat bastard has a heart attack in the middle of the ring, you will pull him on top of you."
+Arn Anderson just looked at him and said this:

 Jack, I don't care if that son of a bitch has a heart attack and dies, you will roll him on top of you.

 - Foley's first entrance as Dude Love to partner with Steve Austin.
 Austin's face was priceless.